 First-Year Student

-A modern take on "freshman," recognizing all students new to a level of education.
+A modern alternative to "freshman," referring to any student new to a level of education.

 "First-year students will receive a campus tour during orientation."